-☐ Meet the eligibility requirements. ☐ Read the Certification Handbook. $\hfill \Box$ Obtain the appropriate preparation materials. ☐ Prepare for the exam. ☐ For CPSS exam candidates only- Submit application for CPSS certification ☐ Submit required documentation. " A photocopy (front/back) of your CPR/AED certification. " Official transcript and other documentation depending on eligibility requirements. ☐ Register for the exam online. " For CPSS Exam Candidates: an approved application is required prior to registering for the exam.
-You will receive an email confirmation that you are authorized to take the exam and scheduling instructions within two to three business days of registration. " Once registered, you have 120 days to schedule and complete the exam. " Schedule your exam appointment with Pearson VUE. $\ \square$ Take the exam (passing is a scaled score of 70 for each exam).
-You will receive your exam results immediately fol- lowing the exam. " Passing candidates are not certified until all eligibility requirements are completed within the allotted time frame.
-Maintain your certification by keeping your knowledge and skills up-to-date with continuing education. " Be sure to recertify at the end of each three-year recertification period.
+Me et the eligibility requirements.
+Rea ad the Certification Handbook.
+Obt ain the appropriate preparation materials.
+Pre pare for the exam.
+CPSS exam candidates only- omit application for CPSS certification Sub omit required documentation. " A photocopy (front/back) of your CPR/ AED certification. " Official transcript and other documentation depending on eligibility requirements.
+Reg gister for the exam online. " For CPSS exam candidates, an approved application is required prior to registering for the exam. " You will receive an email confirmation that you are at thorized to take the exam and scheduling instructions within 2 - 3 business days of registration. " Once registered, you have 120 days to schedule and complete the exam. $$ " Schedule your exam appointment with Pearson VUE e the exam (passing is a scaled score of 70 each exam). " You will receive your exam results immediately following the exam. " Passing candidates are not certified until all eligibility requirements are completed within the allotted time frame. intain your certification by keeping your knowledge I skills up-to-date with continuing education. " Be sure to recertify at the end of each three-year recertification period.